 Close Focus

 The Fujifilm 14mm will focus very close, a few inches.
-It’s not really going to give you the macro photography look you may think of when you stick a lens right up to something, but it does allow you to do some cool stuff.
+It’s not going to give you the macro photography look you may think of when you stick a lens right up to something, but it does allow you to do some cool stuff.

 Here is about as close as you can get and what that looks like.